rhadp/automotive-image-builder/.ai_review/project.md

 - **Manifest Auto-Detection**: `.aib.yml` files are automatically converted to use `files/simple.mpp.yml` as the low-level manifest, allowing seamless high-level to low-level transitions.
 - **Policy Validation Timing**: Policy restrictions are validated early in the build process (before manifest processing) to provide clear error messages and avoid wasted build time.
-- **VM vs Container Builds**: `--vm` provides better isolation but requires more setup; `--container` is default for CI.
-VM builds download sources on host, then build in isolated VM environment.
 - **Build Directory Persistence**: `--build-dir` enables caching of OSBuild artifacts and downloaded packages between builds for significant performance improvements.
-- **Cross-Architecture Support**: Can compose manifests for any architecture but can only build for native architecture unless using VM/container isolation.
+- **Cross-Architecture Support**: Can compose manifests for any architecture but can only build for native architecture unless using container isolation.

 ## Additional Context